Odyssey

 Illustration to explain the syntax of GraphQL variables

-In our case, we have a called trackId that the Explorer set up for us down in the Variables section.
+In our case, we have a variable called trackId that the Explorer set up for us down in the Variables section.
 Right now, it's set to null, but let's replace it with a valid track ID: c_0.

 https://studio.apollographql.com/sandbox/explorer